Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param cert a certificate
  * @return signedStakes total stake weight that signed the certificate for each stake type.
 Each index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
- * @return signers array of addresses that signed the certificate */ function verifyCertificate(
+ * @return signers array of addresses that signed the certificate
+ * @dev The `referenceTimestamp` in the `BN254Certificate` is used to determine the operator table to use for the verification
+ */
+function verifyCertificate(
     OperatorSet memory operatorSet,